VatsJari/MicroFace/Image processing analysis/README.md

 ### 🧼 Background Subtraction

 - Applied the **Rolling Ball algorithm** with a **radius of 50 pixels**.
-- This method removes uneven background illumination and enhances image clarity.
+- This method removes uneven background and enhances image clarity.

 ### 🎨 Contrast Enhancement